pol-33/ccbda-labs/Readme.md

 ### ❓ Question 9: Assess the current version of the web application against each of the twelve factor application.

-### ❓ Question 9: Assess the current version of the web application against each of the twelve factor application.

 | Factor | Assessment | Verdict |
 | :--- | :--- | :--- |
 | **1.
 Codebase** | All components (SQS Handler, WebSocket logic, Frontend) are in the same repository.
 Code is deployed to the AWS environment using the `deploy.sh` script or GitHub Actions. | **Passed** ✅ |